Start here

 • ~16% WL → fuller structure

-• ~17%+ WL → upper guardrail, potentially fatiguing
+• ~17%+ WL → upper guardrail

 Weight loss is currently the most dependable structural reference.

+Crack audibility is coffee-dependent

 Crack is informative.
 It is not authoritative.

-This suggests structural band is coffee-dependent, not development-time dependent.
+Structural band is coffee-dependent, not development-time dependent.

 Development seconds alone do not determine roast depth.